NethermindEth/shutter-validator-registration/README.md

 NONCE = 0
 ```
 - Run the following command to generate the registration signatures: `node --env-file=.env sign.js`
+- The files `signedRegistrations.json` and `validatorInfo.json` will be generated.
 - Run the following command to submit the signatures: `node --env-file=.env submit.js`
+- When runnning the Nethermind client, pass in the path of the `validatorInfo.json` file with the following flag: `--Aura.ShutterValidatorInfoFile=...`